 Kibworth Harcourt Parish Council

-The first monthly public meeting of 2023 was held on 5 January in the Studio at Kibworth Grammar School Hall.
+The Parish Council’s monthly public meeting on 2nd March was held in the Studio at the Kibworth Grammar School Hall.

 Joint Recreation Board